Exeter Theatre Royal fire: Independent inquiry

 In addition to the coroner's inquest, the government tasked Captain Sir Eyre Shaw, the Chief Officer of the Metropolitan Fire Brigade (since renamed the London Fire Brigade), to conduct a parliamentary inquiry and report back.

 Captain Shaw was already a proponent of better fire safety in theatres, having published the work "Fires in Theatres" in 1876, over 10 years before the Exeter fire, and having made repeated steps to improve fire prevention in theatres.

-Shaw submitted his report the government on 29 September 1887, and in it he noted the significant failings of the architect, Phipps.
+Shaw submitted his report to the government on 29 September 1887, and in it he noted the significant failings of the architect, Phipps.
 Phipps defended himself from the blame, deflecting to the fact that a number of changes had been made during construction from the designs that he proposed.
 He also stated to the inquiry that the Metropolitan Board of Works Rules and Regulations were not obligatory outside of London, but Shaw roundly rejected this submission, as the licensing authority had given this as a requirement before construction had started, regardless of it not being otherwise legally required, and that Phipps had given evidence to the magistrates at the licensing hearing that all the regulations had been adhered to, despite this not being the case.

 Ultimately, Shaw identified that the substandard design and build of the theatre caused the deaths.
 There was a large contribution from the architect, but Shaw gave the largest blame to the licensing magistrates, as they had passed Phipps' substandard work as being fit-for-purpose.
 Shaw noted that the design flaws at the Theatre Royal made this one of the most dangerous theatres in the country:

 The inquiry report identified twelve serious design and construction defects, any one of which should have prevented the licensing of the building as a theatre:

 The disaster provided the impetus for new regulation, and new rules were introduced, including making safety curtains mandatory.